Multiplicative non-Gaussian model error estimation in data assimilation

-There has been a recent flurry of research activity in using stochastic parameterization and model reduction methods to account for model errors associated with unresolved sub-grid scale processes in data assimilation \citep[][e.g]{Mitchell2012, Berry2014, Mitchell2015, Lu2017}.
-This is particularly relevant in weather and climate modelling where the system dynamics evolve on a wide range of spatial and temporal scales.
-Such model reduction methods involve modelling or parameterizing sub-grid scale processes in a more computationally tractable fashion than solving the true sub-grid differential equations.
-Often this is achieved through either deterministic or stochastic parameterizations which aim to capture the mean effects of small scale processes on the resolved variables.
-Several studies have demonstrated the superiority of stochastic over purely deterministic parameterizations in this regard \citep{Buizza1999, Palmer2001}.
 Methods for stochastic parameterizations of multi-scale systems vary widely; from homogenization methods that are suited to systems with large time scale separations \citep{Pavliotis2008, Wouters2016} to fitting stochastic models to sub-grid tendencies \citep[][e.g]{Wilks2005, Arnold2013}.
-Methods of the form of the latter include that of \citet{Crommelin2008}, who proposed utilising a Conditional Markov Chain to represent the evolution of sub-grid tendencies given the state of the resolved variable. \citet{kwasniok2012} explored a similar approach whereby a clustering algorithm was used to develop a cluster-weighted Markov chain to represent the sub-grid tendencies. \citet{Arnold2013} extended the work of \citet{Wilks2005} by examining the potential of autoregressive error models to effectively parameterize sub-grid tendencies in the multi-scale Lorenz 96 system.
-More recently, \citet{Lu2017} have proposed using a non-Markovian non-linear autoregressive moving average model to characterize model error.
+Methods of the form of the latter include that of \citet{Crommelin2008}, who proposed utilising a Conditional Markov Chain to represent the evolution of sub-grid tendencies given the state of the resolved variable.
+The transition matrices are estimated using realizations of the true sub-grid tendencies. \citet{kwasniok2012} explored a similar approach whereby a clustering algorithm was used to develop a cluster-weighted Markov chain to represent the sub-grid tendencies. \citet{Arnold2013} extended the work of \citet{Wilks2005} by examining the potential of autoregressive error models to effectively parameterize sub-grid tendencies in the multi-scale Lorenz 96 system.
+This was further extended in \cite{Gagne2020} where a Generative Adversarial Network (GAN) was trained on data of sub-grid tendencies and coarse scale variables from the 2 scale Lorenz 96 model. \citet{Lu2017} have proposed using a non-Markovian non-linear autoregressive moving average model to characterize model error.
 All of the aforementioned approaches require knowledge of the sub-grid scale equations, representative data of the sub-grid tendencies and/or full observations of the resolved variables.
-This reduces their applicability for more realistic Data Assimilation applications where knowledge of the sub-grid scale processes is unavailable and the resolved variables are only partially observed.\\
+This reduces their applicability for more realistic data assimilation applications where knowledge of the sub-grid scale processes is unavailable and the resolved variables are only partially observed.